Evviva Maria: Roman cholera pandemic (1826–1837)

-The Marian dogma of 1854 and the international spread of Evviva Maria
+Marian dogma of 1854 and international spread

 After the proclamation of the Dogma of the Immaculate Conception was pronounced, Pope Pius IX encouraged Marian devotion by his brief of 10 July 1854 annexing an indulgence of three hundred days to the recitation of this hymn.
-The papal encouragement was echoed across the Roman Catholic Church as it was it was encouraged as such for instance by the Compagnia della Misericordia in Florence among other places, adding an eleventh verse with local specificities such as the mention the Arno river.
+The papal encouragement was echoed across the Roman Catholic Church as it was encouraged as such for instance by the Compagnia della Misericordia in Florence among other places, adding an eleventh verse with local specificities such as the mention of the Arno river.

 After this papal encouragement, Evviva Maria became a rallying cry for Catholics universally.
 Thus, in 1852, archbishop of Dublin Cardinal Paul Cullen headed one of his letters as Evviva Maria as he led the movement toward the emancipation to obtain freedom for Catholics in Ireland.

 In 1855, it was adopted in the Marian prayer books of the archdiocese of Palermo in Sicily.

 In 1860, American songwriter Henry T. Rocholl arranged a four-part arrangement of Evviva Maria published in his Catholic Vocalist compilation.
-In the late 1870's, this English translation was circulating in England and it reached a point where it became an Marian hymn equal in honour and popularity with the Latin Gregrorian hymn Ave maris stella.
+In the late 1870s, this English translation was circulating in England and it reached a point where it became an Marian hymn equal in honour and popularity with the Latin Gregrorian hymn Ave maris stella.
 In an English parochial hymn book approved jointly by Cardinal Manning and by Cardinal John Henry Newman, this popular hymn was translated in 1881 as an "invitation to all creatures to praise Mary, the Mother of Jesus and our Mother".

-In her 1866 novel A Sisters’ story, French author Pauline Marie Armande Craven confirms that Evviva Maria had become a classical piece in France as well, as it could be sung on major feasts, such as Christmas.
+In her 1866 novel A Sisters' story, French author Pauline Marie Armande Craven confirms that Evviva Maria had become a classical piece in France as well, as it could be sung on major feasts, such as Christmas.